gchq/coreax/CONTRIBUTING.md

 - Be written in [reStructed Text][sphinx-rst] ready to be compiled into documentation via [Sphinx][sphinx].
 - Follow the [PEP 257][pep-257] style guide.
 - Not have a blank line inserted after a function or method docstring unless the following statement is a function, method or class definition.
+- Start with a capital letter unless referring to the name of an object, in which case match that case sensitively.
+- Have a full stop at the end of the one-line descriptive sentence.
+- Use full stops in extended paragraphs of text.
+- Not have full stops at the end of parameter definitions.

 Each docstring for a public object should take the following structure:
 ```